Now that you've selected your Instant Pot model, the very first thing every new Instant Pot owner

 amount of time it takes for time (c) above to finish.
 A QPR means

-you turn the Sealing/Venting valve to the Venting position even though
+you turn the Sealing/Venting valve to the Venting position even

-the Instant Pot release its pressure naturally, without touching the
+should let the Instant Pot release its pressure naturally, without touching the

-Sealing/Venting valve to bleed off pressure; eventually the pop-up float valve will drop
+Sealing/Venting valve to bleed off pressure; eventually the pop-up float valve will

-specified in the recipe after cooking has finished, then manually open the Sealing/Venting valve to
+time specified in the recipe after cooking has finished, then manually open the Sealing/Venting valve to

 release pressure.
 You can't open the pot's lid until the silver pop-up valve (red on the 8 qt. model)